nscamp/nscamp/how-much.md

 ---
 layout: default
-title:  "How much will the camp sot"
+title:  "How much will the camp cost?"
 date:   2013-07-15
 ---